kauralane/work-day-calendar/README.md

 This is a simple webpage - the user simply needs to click on the box to the right of the selected hour, and they can input text directly.
 Clicking the save icon will then save the entry so that it reloads upon refreshing the page.
 The user can tell the hour in relation to the current time by looking at the colour coding - grey is past, green is future, red is now.

 ## Credits
-To my TA on the bootcamp course Kris for letting me know that you can compare dayjs with a string!
+Thanks to my TA on the bootcamp course Kris for letting me know that you can compare dayjs with a string!

 And, as usual, to W3schools, geeksforgeeks.com, and MDN web docs.